Rishang Keishing

 Rishang Keishing (25 October 1920 – 22 August 2017) was an Indian politician from Manipur.
-Rishang served as Chief Minister of Manipur from 1980 to 1988 and from 1994 to 1998.
-He was former Member of Parliament, Rajya Sabha representing Manipur.
+Keishing served as Chief Minister of Manipur from 1980 to 1988 and from 1994 to 1998.
+He was a former Member of Parliament in the Rajya Sabha representing Manipur.
+He was the first Chief Minister of Manipur to complete his full term from 1981-1988.

 Early life and education

-Rishang Keishing was born to Rungdi Keishing and Mungshingla Keishing, both from the Tangkhul Naga community in Bungpa Khunou, Ukhrul district of Manipur.
+Rishang Keishing was born to Rungdi Keishing and Mungshingla Keishing, both from the Tangkhul Naga community in Bungpa Khunou, princely state of Manipur (now in Kamjong district of Manipur.

-After a year at Kolkata's Scottish Church College, he transferred to the St. Paul's Cathedral Mission College, from which he graduated.
+After studying for a year at Kolkata's Scottish Church College, he transferred to the St. Paul's Cathedral Mission College, from which he graduated.